vacp2p/rfc/content/docs/rfcs/59/README.md

 ### Product

-- Encode data within URL until Waku response is instant and considered reliable enough for link previewing and visiting of the onboarding website.
-Or until a product roadmap for alternative decentralized storage is finalized.
+- The process of encoding data within URLs should continue until the Waku response becomes sufficiently instantaneous and reliable for link previewing and visiting the onboarding website.
+Alternatively, this process can be halted once a product roadmap for an alternative decentralized storage solution is finalized.

-- A verify state while loading onboarding website until encoded data is matched against Waku response to mitigate identity attacks
+- During the loading of the onboarding website, a verification state should be implemented to compare the encoded data against the Waku response.
+This measure aims to mitigate identity attacks and ensure the integrity of the data.

-- Accept only `[A-Za-z0-9_-.\u0020]` character class for textual fields
+- Only characters from the [A-Za-z0-9_-.\u0020] character class should be accepted for textual fields.
+This restriction promotes compatibility and security in the handling of textual data.

-- Shortest result possible
+- Strive for the shortest possible result, optimizing the encoding process to minimize the overall length of the encoded data while maintaining its intended functionality and integrity.
 ### Related scope

 #### Features